Dundalk: Music and arts

 Dundalk has two centres for the arts—An Táin Arts Centre, an independent arts space in the former Táin Theatre, Town Hall, Crowe Street; and The Oriel Centre in the former Dundalk Gaol, a regional centre for Comhaltas Ceoltóirí Éireann.
 The Oriel Centre is a resource centre and performance space, and has facilities for teaching, archives, recording, rehearsal, and performance.
 The Spirit Store, located at George's Quay in the Port of Dundalk, is a gig venue in the town.

 Dundalk Institute of Technology Department of Creative Arts, Media and Music has several groups and ensembles, including the Ceol Oirghiallla Traditional Music Ensemble, the DkIT Choir, the Music Theatre Group, the Oriel Traditional Orchestra, and the Fr.
 McNally Chamber Orchestra.

 The Cross Border Orchestra of Ireland (CBOI) is a youth orchestra based at Coláiste Chu Chulainn, Dundalk.
 It was started as a peace initiative.
 Since 1996, it has toured internationally and has played at venues such as Carnegie Hall and the Royal Albert Hall.

-The Dundalk Brass Band was established in 1976 and comprises 25-30 members who perform a cross-section of big band and brass music.
+The Dundalk Brass Band was established in 1976 and performs a cross-section of big band and brass music.

-The town has two photography clubs, Dundalk Photographic Society and the Táin Photographic Club.

 Festivals

-The Dundalk Show (also known as the Dundalk Agricultural Show and the Co.
-Louth Agricultural Show) has run since the 19th century at a number of locations.
+The Dundalk Show (also known as the Dundalk Agricultural Show and the County Louth Agricultural Show) has run since the 19th century.
 It was originally held at the Dundalk racecourse in Dowdallshill, before moving to the Fair Green, the grounds of St Mary's College, Bellingham Castle, and latterly Bellurgan Park.

-In 2019, the town had its inaugural urban art festival, 'Seek Dundalk'.
-The street murals painted included Edward Bruce, the engineer Peter Rice, and Cú Chulainn.
+Other festivals / events in the town include the Frostival winter festival, which is held at the end of November, and an urban art festival called 'Seek Dundalk'.
+Street murals painted as part of Seek include Edward Bruce, the engineer Peter Rice, and Cú Chulainn.

+Within the wider Dundalk Municipal District, festivals and events also include the All-Ireland Poc Fada Championship held every year since 1960 on Annaverna Mountain on the Cooley Peninsula, and the Brigid of Faughart Festival.